HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/dataextraction.md

 Additionally Structure Map could be used to write to different FHIR resources other than Observation, where a resource such as Condition or Procedure may be more appropriate.

-Note: Structure Map is still be explored by the IG authors for these kinds of use cases.
+Note: Structure Map is still being explored by the IG authors for these kinds of use cases.

 ### Historical Data